openhwgroup/core-v-sw/toolchain/README.md

 Once the prerequisites (see [below](#Prerequisites)) are satisfied, you can fetch and build the latest supported upstream GCC toolchain for bare-metal 32-bit and 64-bit applications in just three steps:

-    # 1. Select an installation location for the toolchain (e.g., the path in
+    # 1. Select an installation location for the toolchain (e.g., the 'toolchain' subdirectory of $RISCV).
-      $RISCV).
     INSTALL_DIR=$RISCV/toolchain

     # 2. Fetch the source code of the toolchain (assumes Internet access.)
     sh get-toolchain.sh

-    # 3. Build and install the toolchain (requires write+create permissions for
+    # 3. Build and install the toolchain (requires write+create permissions for $INSTALL_DIR.)
-      $INSTALL_DIR.)
     sh build-toolchain.sh $INSTALL_DIR

 ## File and directory structure